7 Shower Design Tricks – This Isn’t Your Fathers’ Shower Anymore!

 Shower Design Trick #1 – Continuous flow – the one level design

 We’re starting in the United States to break the “walls” down of the shower or tub “enclosure.”
 What this means is the separate compartmentalized space which encloses the shower with stud or glass walls from the rest of the bathroom is being rethought.
 The one level bathroom design which is so prevalent in Europe and Asia (who have smaller homes/apartments) is growing in popularity.
 One level (barrier free) showers are safer to walk into with no curb to step over and use the total bathroom square footage more effectively.
+Many homes are converting a bathtub into a shower so the space can be easily used by all members of the family (regardless of age).

 Shower Design Trick #2 – “Think Frankie think” – more thoughtful design